ikavodo/audio_denoising/README.md

 # Denoise Network

 This repository implements a denoising neural network for audio processing.
-The system includes functionality for augmenting audio data of choice (See the [ESC-50](https://github.com/karolpiczak/ESC-50) environmental noise dataset submodule), training one of two UNet architectures, and evaluating the denoising performance.
+The system includes functionality for augmenting audio data of choice (See the [ESC-50](https://github.com/karolpiczak/ESC-50) environmental noise dataset submodule as an example for environmental sound recording), training one of two UNet architectures, and then using the trained model to denoise another audio file of choice.

 ---

 ## Setup

-You need Python 3.x, PyTorch, NumPy and Librosa installed.
+You need Python 3.x, PyTorch and Librosa installed.

 ---